Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 History Of Rainbow Mountain

 For centuries, the vibrant colors of the mountain were hidden beneath layers of snow until climate change caused the melting of the snow due to rising temperatures.
 Thus, revealing the colorful stripes underneath.
-This It was around 2015 when tourism to the mountain really took off and it is now one of the most popular tourist attractions in Peru.
+It was around 2015 when tourism to the mountain really took off and it is now one of the most popular tourist attractions in Peru.

 Preparing For The Hike